 In the morning, I took a tour to visit the endangered Red Colobus Monkeys in one of the areas the project monitors, and then the volunteers gave me a lift to the CRP Camp with a stopover at the Horse and Donkey Trust in Sambel Kunda on the way.

 Early the next morning I took the optional boat tour to Sama Boi Konko Cliff and Raphia Bolong and left the Camp shortly after breakfast.
-While I just realize that the whole thing sounds pretty rushed on paper, it was actually much more relaxed, with ample time to hang around in the common area, and I tremendously enjoyed the time I spent in the National Park.
+Writing it down, I just realize that the whole thing sounds pretty rushed, but it was actually much more relaxed, with plenty of time to hang around in the common area, and I tremendously enjoyed the time I spent in the National Park.

 River Gambia NP Map